 Homemade Marshmallows used to intimidate me, until I tried making them.
 I’ve made them a few times now, and each time has gotten easier.
 But none of the recipes that I have used have been as simple as the new recipe I recently found.

 This recipe truly is simple – only 4 ingredients; water, unflavored gelatin (like Knox), sugar and vanilla, that’s it!
 And yes – no eggs!
-Which is great for those people that are dairy free.

 Since it’s Rainbow Week, I thought it would be fun to color the marshmallows and make them festive for St. Patrick’s Day.
 There are endless options with these Homemade Marshmallows.